Research

 with Steven L. Heston (University of Maryland), Robert A. Korajczyk (Northwestern University), Ronnie Sadka (Boston College)

-Heston, Korajczyk, and Sadka (Journal of Finance, 2010) find a pronounced intra-day pattern in stock prices in which stocks with higher-than-average returns in half-hour time period of the trading day tend to have higher-than-average returns in the same half-hour time period of the trading day on subsequent days.
+Heston et al. (2010) find a pronounced intra-day pattern in stock prices in which stocks with higher-than-average returns in half-hour time period of the trading day tend to have higher-than-average returns in the same half-hour time period of the trading day on subsequent days.
 The pattern in statistically significant for at least 40 trading days.
-The pattern also exists for volume, order imbalance, volatility, and spreads.
-We expand the analysis to include the overnight period and investigate a set of possible causes of the pattern such as the influence of institutional and retail traders, short selling costs, periodicity of the news cycle.
 We study the same phenomenon, out of sample, over the period 2010 to 2020.
 This allows us determine if the results are robust, as opposed to either subsequently arbitraged away or due to data snooping.
-We find that pattern persists over the expanded sample, but that few of the proposed causes have explanatory power.
-Hence, the pattern remains a puzzle.
+We find that pattern persists.
+We expand the analysis to include the overnight period and investigate a set of possible causes of the pattern such as the influence of institutional and retail traders, short selling costs, periodicity of the news cycle.

 Discussions